theomichel/outage-data-analysis/tests/notifier_test_files/README.md

-8859 - new notifiable normal outage: in current file, not in previous file 8975 - new notifiable large outage: in current file, not in previous file 9112 - resolved outage: not in current file, in previous file 9119 - escalated small > 4 hours resolution to > 100 > 4 hours resolution 9142 - escalated normal to large < 4 hours resolution 9178 - escalated large close resolution to large > 4 hours resolution
+8859 - new notifiable normal outage: in current file, not in previous file 8975 - new notifiable large outage: in current file, not in previous file 9112 - resolved normal outage: not in current file, in previous file 9113 - resolved large outage with short time estimate: not in current file, in previous file 9119 - escalated small > 4 hours resolution to > 100 > 4 hours resolution 9142 - escalated normal to large < 4 hours resolution 9178 - escalated large close resolution to large > 4 hours resolution